Top 20 Jobs in Retail

 Order Processors (median hourly pay) work for retailers that sell big-ticket items like cars, furniture, and appliances.
 They receive and process orders, track orders, handle customer and vendor inquiries, and coordinate shipments and deliveries.

 Pharmacy Technicians (Median Hourly Pay) work in drug stores and pharmacies within large retail stores.
 They receive and process prescriptions.
-The job involves data entry, printing labels, stocking shelves, preparing and packaging medications.
+The job involves data entry, printing labels, stocking shelves, and preparing and packaging medications.
 Strong customer service skills are important for this role.

 The Store Manager (median annual salary) is responsible for the day-to-day operations of the store including inventory, customer service, productivity, promotions, and profitability.
 The role may include hiring, scheduling, training, and managing employees.